So Far from the Bamboo Grove: Plot summary

 The story begins with Yoko Kawashima (and her mother, brother and sister) living in Nanam.
 Yoko is 11 years old and living in North Korea during World War II while their father works as a Japanese government official in Manchuria, China.
-As the War draws towards a close, Yoko and her family realizes the danger of their situation and attempts to escape back to Japan as Communists troops close in on North Korea.
+As the war draws towards a close, Yoko and her family realize the danger of their situation and attempts to escape back to Japan as communist troops close in on North Korea.

 Her brother, Hideyo, also tries to leave but he is separated from his family because he has to serve at an ammunition factory for six days a week.
 The women of the family board a train to Seoul using a letter from a family diplomat but their trip is cut short by a bomb 45 miles away from Seoul.
 Yoko is injured from the bombing and the women are forced to walk the rest of the way.
 After receiving medical treatment in Seoul, Yoko, her sister, and mother board a train to Busan, and then a ship to Japan.

 When Yoko, her sister Ko, and her mother reach Fukuoka, Japan, it is not the beautiful, comforting, welcoming place Yoko dreamed of.
 Once again, they find themselves living in a train station scrounging in the garbage for food to survive.
 Eventually, Yoko's mother travels to Kyoto to find her family.
 She then leaves for Aomori to seek help from their grandparents who she discovers are both dead.
 Their mother dies on the same day, leaving Yoko and Ko waiting for their brother Hideyo.
 Their mother's last words were to keep their wrapping cloth where she had hidden money for her children.

 Yoko begins to attend a new school where she enters and wins an essay contest with a cash prize.
 News of her winning the contest is reported in the newspaper.
 Hideyo and the Korean family who took bid farewell and Hideyo finally reaches Busan where he finds the message left to him by Yoko.
 After reaching Japan, he sees signs with his name and Yoko and Ko's address.
 While asking directions from locals, he is spotted by Yoko and they are reunited.

 Kawashima also wrote a sequel titled My Brother, My Sister, and I.

 Translations

 A Korean version of this book titled Yoko iyagi (요코이야기, "Yoko's tale") was published in 2005 and sold 4,000 copies of the first printing.
 However, it was banned soon after.

-A Japanese version of this book, Takebayashi haruka tōku : Nihonjin shōjo Yōko no sensō taikenki (竹林はるか遠く : 日本人少女ヨーコの戦争体験記, "Bamboo grove far distant: Japanese girl Yōko's war experience account") became available in June 2013.
-As of June 7, 2013, the book was at No. 1 on the Amazon Best Sellers in Books in Japan.
+A Japanese version of this book, Takebayashi haruka tōku: Nihonjin shōjo Yōko no sensō taikenki (竹林はるか遠く : 日本人少女ヨーコの戦争体験記, "Bamboo grove far distant: Japanese girl Yōko's war experience account") became available in June 2013.
+In June 2013, the book reached No. 1 on the Amazon Best Sellers in Books in Japan.